BillJr99/Ursinus-CS173/_pages/syllabus.md

     kdisplay: false

 ---
+Welcome!
+This introduction is tentatively taken from Dr. Tralie's CS173 [Course Syllabus](http://www.ctralie.com/Teaching/CS173_S2020/index.html), and will be adapted for this course.

 # Overview
 Computer science is the study of how machines interact with data and the way in which machines can be used to solve problems.
 It is a mathematical discipline, but one which is often much more "hands on" than most fields of math.
 One important aspect of computer science is computer programming, or the process of writing code, or instructions for a computer to execute in a language a computer can understand.
 With programming languages, we can tell the computer how to automate calculations that are tedious and slow for humans to do by hand, and how to translate algorithms (recipes to solve problems) into code.
 In this course, we will learn one such language called Java, and we will use this language to explore an interdisciplinary array of computer science problems, including but not limited to: